-- Based on average shares outstanding. - 2 Total returns exclude any applicable sales charges, including contingent deferred sales charges. - 3 This column reflects the impact, if any, of certain waivers/reimbursements from CRMC.
-During some of the years shown, CRMC waived a portion of investment advisory services fees and reimbursed a portion of transfer agent services fees for certain share classes. - 4 Ratios do not include expenses of any Central Funds.
-The fund indirectly bears its proportionate share of the expenses of any Central Funds. - All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+- 1 Based on average shares outstanding. - 2 Total returns exclude any applicable sales charges, including contingent deferred sales charges. - 3 This column reflects the impact, if any, of certain waivers/reimbursements from CRMC and/or AFS.
+During some of the years shown, CRMC waived a portion of investment advisory services fees.
+In addition, during some of the years shown, AFS waived a portion of transfer agent services fees for Class F-3 shares.
+In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes. - 4 Ratios do not include expenses of any Central Funds.
+The fund indirectly bears its proportionate share of the expenses of any Central Funds. - 5 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - 6 Amount less than \$1 million. - 7 Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 9 Not annualized - 10 Annualized. - 11 Amount less than \$.01. - 12 Refer to Note 5 for more information on mortgage dollar rolls. - 13 Rates do not include the fund's portfolio activity with respect to any Central Funds.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and not income and total return would have been lower. - 6 Amount less than \$1 million. - 7 Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 9 Not annualized. - 10Rates do not include the fund's portfolio activity with respect to any Central Funds.